Hi,

 My name is Thomas Verellen.
 I research, teach, and advise on how geopolitical shifts are reshaping the EU’s trade and investment policy.

 I am a tenured Assistant Professor of EU and International Law at Utrecht University, where I coordinate and teach a range of EU law courses and co-lead the “EU Values in International Trade” research theme at the Utrecht Centre for Regulation and Enforcement in Europe (RENFORCE).
 I also serve as Managing Editor of the Utrecht Law Review.
-Starting in 2026, I will co-teach a module on EU trade law at the Université libre de Bruxelles (ULB).
+Starting in 2026, I co-teach a module on the law and economics of EU trade policy at the Université libre de Bruxelles (ULB).

 I hold a PhD in law from KU Leuven, where I defended my dissertation on EU foreign relations federalism in 2019.
-A revised version was published by Oxford University Press in 2023.
+My monograph on the subject was published by Oxford University Press in 2023.
 I also hold an MSc in Global Politics from the London School of Economics.
-I’ve held visiting positions at KU Leuven, the University of Michigan Law School, and the Université de Montréal, and previously trained at the Court of Justice of the European Union.
+I’ve held visiting positions at KU Leuven, the University of Michigan Law School, and the Université de Montréal, and previously trained at the Court of Justice of the European Union and at the Brussels offices of two international law firms.

 Recent Blog Posts